paduszyk/django-management-commands/docs/README.md

 **Important Notes:**

-- Keys must be valid Python identifiers.
+- Keys must be valid Python identifiers (with hyphens allowed).
 - Values should be command expressions with parsable arguments and options.
 - Circular references within aliases are not allowed, as they lead to infinite recursion.